Skip to main content

 RUN CGO_ENABLED=0 GOOS=linux go build -mod=readonly -ldflags="-s -w" -v -o server

-# Select the base image for runtime (GO language selection principle: prefer small-sized images with basic linux content)
+# Select the base image for the runtime environment (GO language selection principle: prioritize base images with a small footprint and containing basic linux components)

 # https://hub.docker.com/_/alpine